Dominik-bien/MatrixDriver-App/README.md

 # MatrixDriver-App
-My first project using an Arduino Uno and a 32x8 MAX7219 LED matrix, with animation control managed through a WinForms application
+My first project using an Arduino Uno and a 32x8 MAX7219 LED matrix, with animation control managed through a WinForms application.
+This is a college project for the Microcontrollers and Microprocessors course.

 ## 🛠️ Technologies